rust-master/Blockchain-Interview-Questions-Answers/README.md

 - events
 - overflow & underflow
 - Proxy Contract
+- What is a library and how many types are there?
 - What is migrations
 - how to upgrade contract
 - Pure vs View